wynwxst/NotSoStatic/README.md

 # NotSoStatic

+### What is it?
+A library to make js on github pages not so static (lol) It achieves this through usage of the git api!
+Checkout `nss.js` for more.

 ### Inspiration
 This project is heavily based on flask and pertains to features I enjoyed using from there